How to Grow Bell Peppers: Complete Guide for Sweet Success

 Regional Growing Tips

-- Transplant Size: Buy larger transplants for head start
+- Transplant size: Buy larger transplants for a head start

 - Timing: Plant fall through spring, avoid summer heat